jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 Maryland and Delaware.
 Delaware didn&#39;t ratify until 1901. </p>
 <p>There were two border states that had segregation both before and after ratification, and have continued it to this day.
 They are Missouri
 and West Virginia. </p>
-<p>There were nine northern states that either continued segregation they already had or established it immediately after the ratification of the Fourteenth Amendment: Illinois, Indiana, Kansas, Nevada, New Jersey, New York, Ohio, Oregon and Pennsylvania. </p>
+<p><b>There were nine northern states that either continued segregation they already had or established it immediately after the ratification of the Fourteenth Amendment</b>: Illinois, Indiana, Kansas, Nevada, New Jersey, New York, Ohio, Oregon and Pennsylvania. </p>
 <p>And then—and I can find no evidence that my friends appreciate the significance of this fact—of the reconstructed states who ratified in order to get their delegate, their congressmen and senators back to Washington, eight Reconstruction states in the same Reconstruction legislature, Republican controlled, the same legislature which ratified the Fourteenth Amendment passed statutes continuing or immediately establishing segregated schools.
 I regard that as a fact of great significance.
 If there was any place where the Fourteenth Amendment and its sponsors would have blown
 the bugle for mixed schools and asserted that the Fourteenth Amendment had settled the question, surely it would have been those eight states